adamayd/pipelines-journeyman/README.md

 6. Provide Visibility into the health of the Infrastructure and Applications
 7. This app is a money maker.
 Let's make sure it can handle errors

+Visit the [Mastermnd Academy](https://academy.mastermnd.io/journeys/pipelines/) website for more information

 ## DevOps/SRE Review

 2020-05-09